A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{Integration into Our Framework}

-We can incorporate the traditional self-play algorithms into our proposed framework (Algo.~\ref{alg:framework}), using the following settings. \textbf{First}, the policy population $\Pi$ utilizes placeholder initialization, meaning that initially, the policies are placeholders rather than actually initialized strategies.
-This initialization approach is used because the policy population in traditional self-play algorithms is intended to grow with each iteration. \textbf{Second}, we set $E = 1$ because in traditional self-play algorithms, only an \textit{ineffective} policy is likely to be chosen for training in each iteration, thereby turning it into an \textit{effective} policy.
-Here, the policy population size $N$ serves as the upper limit for the number of \textit{effective} policies in the population.
-In other words, we use $N$ iterations to optimize the policy. \textbf{Third}, the strategy being trained $\pi_i^h$ can be initialized in a general manner.
-For instance, the strategy can be initiated randomly, which signifies starting the learning process from scratch.
-More often, $\pi_i^h$ is initialized by $\pi_{i-1}(\cdot|h(i-1))$, allowing incremental learning and adaptation based on the most current trained policy to accelerate convergence. \textbf{Fourth}, since the policies in traditional self-play algorithms are not conditioned, we simply set $h(i)=\emptyset$.
+Traditional self-play algorithms can be incorporated into our proposed framework (Algo.~\ref{alg:framework}) with the following settings. \textbf{First}, the policy population $\Pi$ utilizes lazy initialization because the policy population in traditional self-play algorithms is intended to grow with each iteration. \textbf{Second}, we set $E = 1$ because only the \textit{inactive} policy can be trained in each iteration, then turning into an \textit{active} policy.
+Here, the policy population size $K$ serves as the upper limit for the number of \textit{active} policies in the population.
+In other words, we use $K$ iterations to optimize the policy. \textbf{Third}, the strategy being trained $\pi_{[k]}^h$ can be initialized in a general manner.
+For instance, the strategy can be initialized randomly, learning from scratch.
+More often, $\pi_{[k]}^h$ is initialized by $\pi_{[k-1]}(\cdot|h(k-1))$, allowing incremental learning and adaptation based on the most current trained policy to accelerate convergence. \textbf{Fourth}, the policies in traditional self-play algorithms don't need supplementary information, we set the policy condition function $h(k)=\emptyset$. \textbf{Fifth}, the MSSs of traditional self-play algorithms are straightforward, often yielding a constant interaction matrix $\Sigma$ that eliminates performance evaluation.
+Only the MSS for prioritized fictitious self-play (described in Sec.~\ref{sec:PFSP}) requires the performance matrix; nonetheless, it does not need to solve for complex game outcomes like NE.

 Next, we outline the traditional self-play schemes.
-For the sake of simplicity, we operate under the following assumption:
+For simplicity, we operate under the following assumption:

-\begin{assumption} In a two-player symmetric game, $C_1=N$, with $\sigma_{ij}$ denoting the probability that policy $i$ is optimized in response to policy $j$ which leads to $\sum_{j=1}^N\sigma_{ij}=1,~\forall i$. \end{assumption}
+\begin{assumption} In a two-player symmetric game, $C_1=K$, with $\Sigma_{mn}$ denoting the probability that policy $m$ is optimized in response to policy $n$ which leads to $\sum_{n=1}^K\Sigma_{mn}=1,~\forall m$. \end{assumption}

 Based on Assumption~\ref{assum:sigma}, we can further deduce the following important corollary: